davidgutierrezrubio/jmathanim/index.md

 [Here you can find some examples made with this library ](Gallery/Gallery.html)

 # What's new?
+Version 0.8.7-SNAPSHOT:

+* Added `ShowCreation` method for `Axes` objects.
+* Improved axes ticks:
+  * now there are primary and secondary ticks.
+  * Secondary ticks can be showed only when reaching certain level of zoom.
+  * `axes.setFormat`  allows to specify the precise format the numbers in ticks.

 Version 0.8.6:

 * Fixed time duration of ShowCreation for MultiShapeObjects